Unit: Drosophila genetics and epigenetics - CNRS URA 2578

 Director: Christophe Antoniewski

-Gcn5 is the catalytic unit of various Gcn5-containing N-acetyltransferase (GNAT) complexes whose composition and activity appear to be conserved from yeast to human.
-Acetylation of histones by these complexes has been involved in the modulation of chromatin structure and the recruitment of transcription factors to gene promoters.
-In the lab, we are more particularly interested in understanding how the epigenetic histone code generated by histone-acetyltransferases contributes to genetic programs during development.
+Acetylation of histones by multiprotein complexes has been involved in the modulation of chromatin structure and the recruitment of transcription factors to gene promoters.
+In the lab, we are more particularly interested in understanding how the epigenetic histone code generated by histone-acetyltransferases (HAT) contributes to genetic programs during development.

-2. Analysis of Genetic Interference by double-stranded RNA and micro-RNA
+2. Analysis of Genetic Interference by small, double-stranded RNAs.

 Hélène Thomassin, Delphine Fagegaltier et Bassam Berry.